phax/eInvoicing-EN16931/README.md

 # News and noteworthy

 * v1.3.13 - 2024-10-08 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3A1.3.13
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/18
 * v1.3.12 - 2024-04-10 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3A1.3.12
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/17
 * v1.3.11 - 2023-10-04 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3A1.3.11
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/16
 * v1.3.10 - 2023-04-11 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3A1.3.10
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/15
 * v1.3.9 - 2022-10-10 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3A1.3.9
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/14
     * Updated code lists and minor fixes
 * v1.3.8 - 2022-04-08 (UBL and CII only)
-    * See all fixed issues: [https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.3.8](https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3A1.3.8)
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/13
     * Update code lists, improves CII validations and minor fixes
 * v1.3.7 - 2021-10-04 (UBL and CII only)
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/12
     * Merged requirements from XRechnung
     * Fix syntax issues
 * v1.3.6a - 2021-08-03 (UBL and CII only - KoSIT specific fix)